Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The level of both freshwater tanks is monitored by water

-gauges and the level is displayed on the "electronic
+gauges and the level is displayed on the "electric

 Potable running water is made available with a water

-After the pump the water passes a carbon filter and
+The water then passes a carbon filter before branching

-A silver wire is inserted in the warm water hose between
+A silver wire is inserted in all warm water hoses between

 the boiler and the tap to reduce the risk of bacteriological

-240V~ power from the inverter or with hot water from
+230V~ power from the inverter or external source, with hot water from

-the motor's cooling system or the floor heating (whatever is active).
+the motor's cooling system or the floor heating.

-we can fill one tank with lower quality water (bore water).
+we can fill one of the tanks with lower quality water (bore water) and switch the whole water installation into a 2-water quality system.

-After switching the y-tap, all water taps (sink, shower)
+After "plumbing" our spare pump into the system and switching a y-tap, all water taps (sink, shower)

-The diesel driven stove has its own 7 litre fuel tank,
+The diesel driven stove has its own 7-litre fuel tank (not visible),

-which is filled from the left hand main diesel tank by
+which is filled from the currently active main diesel tank by

 an electric pump.
-The overflow is redirected back into the left
+The overflow is re-directed back into the same

 Having this small diesel tank inside the cabin also